kkuprikov/skeleton-rails-app/README.md

 A school has students.
 Each student is identified by a unique non sequential ID.
 Each student has a first name, a last name and an optional middle name.
 Each student has a unique and valid email address.
 The email address `foo@bar.com` and `FOO@bar.com` is considered to be the same email address.
 You can store the email address in any format you prefer.

 The school offers courses.
 Each course is identified by a unique non sequential ID.
 Each course has a name and an optional description.
-Each course has a unique ID which consists of 3 capital letters, a dash (-) and 5 digits.
+Each course has a unique reference code which consists of 3 capital letters, a dash (-) and 5 digits.
 Eg. “TRB-38491”

 Each student can attend any course, but only once!
 Each student will have a grade between 0 and 100 (integer) for the attended course.
 A course passed is any course that the student attend with a grade greater than or equal to 80.